-- Use the following sentence as a guide for selecting the appropriate description of the relationship: "The victim is the of the suspect".
-For example, when a parent kills a child, the relationship is "Child" not "Parent." ("The victim is the child of the suspect.") - Prioritization in coding: - 1) intimate partner relationships (spouses, girlfriend/boyfriend, ex-partners) or law enforcement - 2) other family relationships - 3) rival gang member - 4) any other relationship - 5) strangers - Gay and lesbian relationships should be coded in the same way as heterosexual relationships (e.g., "Girlfriend" or "Boyfriend").
-The nature of the relationship will be indicated by the sex of the victim and suspect. - A "babysitter" includes child care providers such as nannies or relatives of a child other than a parent or guardian. - An "acquaintance" is someone with or about whom the victim has had some prior interaction or knowledge. - A "stranger" is someone with whom the victim has had no prior interaction before the event that culminated in the violent injury. - Where there is more than one offender working together in an incident (as in a drive-by shooter and his or her driver), code the victim's relationship to each offender individually (e.g., the victim may have known one suspect, but not known two other suspects). - If it is unknown whether the victim and suspect were strangers or not, code as "99" unknown.

-- If the victim and suspect knew each other, but the exact nature of their relationship is unclear, code as "44" other person known to victim. - If all relevant information regarding the relationship is captured in "Relation 1", then code "Relation 2" as 88 for: "All relevant information about relationship is already provided in Relation 1.
+- Use the following sentence as a guide for selecting the appropriate description of the relationship: "The victim is the of the suspect."
+For example, when a parent kills a child, the relationship is "Child" not "Parent" ("The victim is the child of the suspect.").
+Please note that this sentence is intended to be a general guide.
+However, some relationships may not be captured by this sentence (e.g., babysitter [e.g., child killed by babysitter], victim was injured by law enforcement officer).

+- Prioritization in coding:

+- 1) intimate partner relationships (spouses, girlfriend/boyfriend, ex-partners) or law enforcement

+- 2) other family relationships

+- 3) rival gang member

+- 4) any other relationship - 5) strangers - Gay and lesbian relationships should be coded in the same way as heterosexual relationships (e.g., "girlfriend" or "boyfriend").
+The nature of the relationship will be indicated by the sex of the victim and suspect. - A "babysitter" includes childcare providers such as nannies or relatives of a child other than a parent or guardian. - An "acquaintance" is someone with or about whom the victim has had some prior interaction or knowledge. - A "stranger" is someone with whom the victim has had no prior interaction before the event that culminated in the violent injury. - Where there is more than one offender working together in an incident (as in a drive-by shooter and his or her driver), code the victim's relationship to each offender individually (e.g., the victim may have known one suspect, but not known two other suspects). - If it is unknown whether the victim and suspect were strangers or not, code as "99" "Unknown." - If the victim and suspect knew each other, but the exact nature of their relationship is unclear, code as "44" "Other person known to victim." - If all relevant information regarding the relationship is captured in "Victim to Suspect Relation 1," then code "Victim to Suspect Relation 2" as "88" for "All relevant information about relationship is already provided in Victim to Suspect Relation 1."